christianbernier/physicsnotes/notes/02_the_nuclear_atom/4_the_bohr_model.md

 Bohr predicted there were certain stable orbits in an atom, called **stationary states**, where the electron would not radiate electromagnetic energy.

-Stationary states, Bohr predicted, occured when the angular momentum, $L$, of the electron is integer multiples of $\hslash$, such as $\hslash, 2\hslash, 3\hslash$.
+Stationary states, Bohr predicted, occurred when the angular momentum, $L$, of the electron is integer multiples of $\hslash$, such as $\hslash, 2\hslash, 3\hslash$.
 This is called the *quantization of angular momentum*.

 Since $\boldsymbol{\overrightarrow{L}}=\boldsymbol{\overrightarrow{r}}\times\boldsymbol{\overrightarrow{p}}$, and since the position vector, $\boldsymbol{\overrightarrow{r}}$, is perpendicular to the linear momentum of the electron, $\boldsymbol{\overrightarrow{p}}$, for its orbit, the magnitude of angular momentum is simply $L=rp=mvr$.
 Therefore, Bohr postulated that